 Anyone—principals, teachers, parents, students, or members of the general public—may nominate exceptional mathematics or science (including computer science) teachers teaching in grades K-6 for the 2016 Award Year.
 To submit a nomination, the following information is required:

 - School contact information

-Once a teacher is nominated, the teacher will receive an email invitation to continue the application process.
+Once a teacher is nominated or initiates the application process, the teacher will receive an email invitation to continue the application process.
 The invitation will include login information for accessing the online application system.

 The application consists of three components: Administrative, Narrative, and Video.
 The components allow the applicant to provide evidence of deep content knowledge and exemplary pedagogical skills that result in improved student learning.
 After eligibility is confirmed and technical specifications are met, each application will be evaluated using the following five Dimensions of Outstanding Teaching:

 - Mastery of mathematics or science content appropriate for the grade level taught.

 - Use of instructional methods and strategies that are appropriate for students in the class and that support student learning.